 satisfying our need for human interaction.
 Not saying it replaced the thrill of being at an awesome party with family and friends but it’s the next best thing.

 2. Our need for security and discretion

 Early adopters could interact with people, places or things without the fear or pain of being rejected.
-You could be yourself, re-brand yourself and chose your level of exposure or discretion while interacting with the hundreds of millions of people within these networks and all from the safety of our homes, offices, favorite coffee shops or wherever you chose to hangout that day.
+You could be yourself, re-brand yourself and choose your level of exposure or discretion while interacting with the hundreds of millions of people within these networks and all from the safety of our homes, offices, favorite coffee shops or wherever you chose to hang out that day.